Skip to contentPostalForm

 • If you send a Container id into the order payload, Loqate verification will fail later and the order will not mail.

-Draft an order payload (legacy x402)
+Draft an order payload (x402)

 Required fields: